harshit206/EDA-House-Price/Readme.md

 ## Libraries Used:
 1. Numpy: Used for processing multidimensional array objects and a collection of routines.
 2. Pandas: Used for data manipulation and analysis.
-3. Scipy: Used for calculating basic statistics
+3. Scipy: Used for calculating basic statistics.
-4. Matplotlib and Seaborn: Used for data vizualization
+4. Matplotlib and Seaborn: Used for data vizualization.

 ## Process
 1. We first start by loading the house price dataset into a pandas data frame.